Financial aid to help make your veterinarian education affordable.

 The William D. Ford Federal Direct Loan Program consists of the Federal Direct Unsubsidized Stafford Loan and Federal Direct Graduate PLUS Loan.
 The maximum loan amount for which a student is eligible may not exceed the cost of attendance (as defined by St. George’s University) less any other financial aid received for the academic period in which the student is enrolled.
 Eligible students can borrow up to $20,500 per academic year from the Federal Direct Unsubsidized Stafford loan not to exceed an overall aggregate amount borrowed of $138,500.
 The Federal Direct Graduate PLUS loan program is used to bridge the gap between the Unsubsidized Loans and the remaining cost of attendance.
 Students must not have an adverse credit history in order to qualify for a Federal Direct Graduate PLUS loan.
 The Direct PLUS loan does not have an aggregate limit.

 Students may choose to pay the interest while attending school.
 If allowed to accrue, interest will be capitalized (added to the principal balance) at the beginning of the repayment period.
-The student will be required to pay a pre-disbursement loan origination fee on the amount borrowed.
+The interest rate for all Unsubsidized loans with a first disbursement on or after July 1, 2018 is fixed at 6.595%.
+The interest rate for all Grad PLUS loans with a first disbursement on or after after July 1, 2018 is fixed at 7.595%.
+The student will also be required to pay a pre-disbursement loan origination fee on the amount borrowed.
 Currently, the fee is 1.066% on Unsubsidized loans and a 4.264% on Direct PLUS loans.
 These fees will be deducted from the amount borrowed and will be reflected in the disbursements issued to the student’s account.

 Loans are typically processed for an academic year and are disbursed in two installments.
 Disbursements typically occur 10 days before the start of an academic term.
 For example, if a student requests a $20,500 Federal Direct Unsubsidized Stafford Loan, the Department of Education will release half the requested amount, less loan fees, any applicable fees for the first term of the academic year, and release the second half of the approved amount (less fees) 10 days before the start of the second term.
 Loan funds are disbursed to the student’s account and if a credit balance is created, the credit will be refunded to the student by check or direct deposit, typically within 5 business days.